jwelker110/twilio-mfa-proxy/README.md

 to forward messages to multiple users at once

 ### Instructions
+1. Download or clone this repo and `cd /path/to/project`.
-1. [Install Composer](https://getcomposer.org/download/) if it isn't already.
+2. [Install Composer](https://getcomposer.org/download/) if it isn't already.
 Paste the following lines in terminal.

     ```